RyanCao2005/Recipe-Recommender-System/README.md

 The p-values for both tests were computed as the proportion of permuted test statistics greater than or equal to the observed test statistic.
 Based on these results, we conclude:
 - The missingness of ratings **is dependent on the number of ingredients**.
 - The missingness of ratings **is not dependent on the cooking time**.
+### **Significance of Results**

+The results of our permutation tests provide key insights into the missingness of ratings in relation to recipe attributes.
+We found that the missingness of ratings **is dependent on the number of ingredients**, with more complex recipes (those with more ingredients) being more likely to have missing ratings.
+This suggests that handling missing data for such recipes requires special attention.
+However, **cooking time** did not show a significant relationship with missingness, indicating that cooking time does not impact the likelihood of missing ratings.
+These findings are crucial for improving our recipe recommender system by better understanding the patterns of missing data and adjusting our modeling approach accordingly, ensuring higher accuracy in our model.